Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 👉 How do I protect my knees and hips in everyday life?

-For osteoarthritis rarely develops in the gym.
-It develops over years through thousands of small everyday stresses, which often go unnoticed.
+Because osteoarthritis rarely develops in the gym.
+It develops over years through thousands of small daily stresses, which often go unnoticed.

 Arthrosis prevention at work – Sitting, Standing, Working